 - Difficult to use with a tamper

 This can be a great addition to your life if you usually have a busy morning and a limited time.
 It’s a type of “mini” blender, with single-serving cups to prepare small batches of recipes, including flavorsome smoothies, tomato salsa, and sauce.
+The blender for under 100 dollars.

 The blender has a sleek, compact design that can be very effective if you want to drink a fresh smoothie on your RV road trip.
 It doesn’t take up much space, plus you can easily store in any of your kitchen cabinets without stress.